personalSol/devNotes/1 - notes/z. others/Questions asked in interview.md

 - should we use `a` tag in react [[react router dom#^6ydl7m]]
 - types of relations in database
 - types of api
+- what is api and why we write it backend separately instead of writing the entire logic in frontend
+	- because of security around business logic, purpose of frontend, and performance issues
 -

 # Reference